ryanbrush30/Attrition-Signal-Engine/docs/README.md

 **Production-Grade Attrition Risk Modeling with Full-History Signals and Join Integrity Checks**

-Impact Recov is a time-aware, production-first attrition risk pipeline designed to **reliably score employee attrition risk** while enforcing **data coverage, join integrity, and operational survivability**.
+Attrition Signal Engine  is a time-aware, production-first attrition risk pipeline designed to **reliably score employee attrition risk** while enforcing **data coverage, join integrity, and operational survivability**.
 It is built to run end-to-end in real environments, not as a one-off notebook.

 ---

-## What Impact Recov Solves
+## What Attrition Signal Engine Solves

 Most attrition models fail in production because of:
 - Missing or partial feature files